HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

     To generate the mp-rank-files required in megatron_optim_merged_to_ds_universal_convert.py, the user needs to run GPT-3, which will generate these files based on the configuration used in the run.
     This can be obtained by running a single step of GPT-3 and saving the checkpoint.
-    Please note that only this particular step of checkpoint peparation must be done using 8 HLS2 machines.
+    Please note that only this particular step of checkpoint preparation must be done using 8 HLS2 machines.
 The remaining steps can be performed on a CPU-only machine.
     Please make sure /root/shared/hosts file contains a list of 8 IPs for HLS2 machines and SSH communication is properly configured.
     For further details, refer to points 5 and 6 [here](#build-and-deploy-habanalabs-mlperf-training-31-container).
     Once the setup is ready, proceed to run the single step for GPT3 as follows: